NVQ Level 6 Construction Site Management | £1,595 + VAT | Fast Track From 4 Weeks

 The test covers five core areas: legal and management responsibilities, health and welfare requirements, general safety knowledge, high-risk activities management, and environmental awareness and compliance.

-The Easiest Way to Get a Black CSCS Card
+The Fastest Route to Your Black CSCS Card

 Enrol on a fast track NVQ Level 6.
 Choose a provider that offers workplace-based assessment with a dedicated assessor.
 You should not need to attend any classroom sessions.
-The assessment is built around evidence from your current role: documents, photos, videos, and professional discussions.
-Look for providers accredited by recognised awarding bodies (ProQual, GQA, NOCN, City & Guilds, or Pearson) and check whether they offer a payment plan if you are self-funding.
+The assessment is built around evidence from your current role.
+If you need to spread the cost, ask about instalment options before you start.

 Book and pass the CITB MAP test.
-You can book the test at any approved Pearson VUE test centre across the UK.
-Slots are usually available within a few days to a couple of weeks, depending on location.
-Use our free mock test and revision materials to prepare.
-Aim for consistent scores above 90% on practice tests before booking your real test.
+You can book at any approved Pearson VUE test centre across the UK.
+Slots are usually available within a few days.
+Use our free mock test to prepare.

 Apply for the black CSCS card.
-With your NVQ certificate and MAP test pass in hand, apply online via the CSCS website or the My CSCS app.
+With your NVQ certificate and MAP test pass in hand, apply online.
 The card costs £36 and typically arrives within 5 to 10 working days.

-The entire process, from enrolment to holding your black card, can realistically be completed in 3 to 6 months.
+The entire process can realistically be completed in 3 to 6 months.
 For fast track candidates with strong evidence portfolios, it can be done in as little as 6 to 10 weeks.

 What is Covered in the NVQ Level 6?

-The NVQ Level 6 in Construction Site Management consists of approximately 20 units (18 mandatory and 2 optional).
+The NVQ Level 6 consists of approximately 20 units (18 mandatory and 2 optional).
 The mandatory units cover the core competencies expected of a construction site manager:

 Developing and maintaining working relationships